ddsjoberg/standalone/README.md

 The goal of standalone is to provide standalone scripts that are useful for the development of R packages.
-While you need to install this package to use the interface, the standalone package does not need to be a dependency of the package you are developing.
+While you need to install this package to use the interface to copy scripts into your package, the standalone package does not need to be a dependency of the package you are developing.

 ## Installation